zediogoviana/zediogoviana.github.io/content/posts/launching-my-side-project-albwer.md

 After the MVP we plan to add new features like:

- - possibility of choosing between email or automatic checks through an API, if you don't like receiving many emails.
+ - Possibility of choosing between email or automatic checks through an API, if you don't like receiving many emails.
- - the possibility of adding phone number recipients, and not just email ones.
+ - Possibility of adding phone number recipients, and not just email ones.
- - different levels of trust for a **message** that you want to store with us.
+ - Different levels of trust for a **message** that you want to store with us.
      -  A trust level represents the trust you require for the contents of a specific message.
 If you wish to have a message with sensitive content, and you are afraid that its contents are misused, you can try to use different trust levels that we provide.
 With each different level, you have less trust in our platform, but at the same time, it requires more configuration from your side.
 (You can learn more about these at our [FAQs](https://www.albwer.com#faqs).
- -  many more...
+ -  Many more...

 By the way, it may be relevant or not, but of course, this is all built with Elixir and Phoenix, so you can already understand how we're dealing with the resilience of the platform.
 If you don't know what I'm talking about, you can check [this blog post](https://zediogoviana.github.io/posts/how-to-build-concurrent-and-resilient-service-in-elixir/) I wrote some time ago 😅